vishaltelangre/wassup/README.md

 - Sign in using email and password or social sign in using your Google account
 - (If you host Wassup yourself) ability to disable registration
 - (If you host Wassup yourself) ability to add users directly (from command-line interface)
+- Run in a Docker container

 ### Features that will be built eventually and will be available in future

-- (TODO) Run in a Docker container
 - (TODO) Export notes along with the mood/sentiment data
 - (TODO) Import notes along with the mood/sentiment data
 - (TODO) Sends you an email reminder if you haven't saved a note for a while (configurable frequency)